signet4grn/SIGNET/README.md

 #### 2. Set configuration

-Here we set the number of chromosomes to 22
+Here we set the number of autosomes to 22, so the chromosomes we study are 1-22.

 **1.**
 ```bash
 signet -s --nchr 22
 ```

-We can use the command to check below to check chromosome number
+We can use the command to check below to check autosome number
 ```bash
 signet -s --nchr
 ```